b-iurea/kubog/README.md

 ![alt text](kubog_logo_2.png)

-# 📦 KuBog - Kubernetes Pod Debugger & Alert System (Enterprise-Ready)
+# 📦 KuBog - Kubernetes Pod Debugger & Alert System

 An advanced tool to **monitor**, **analyze**, and **generate alerts** for Pods, Nodes, and API usage in Kubernetes clusters — with dynamic namespace tracking and intelligent reporting.